Cretan Gendarmerie: The foundation and organization of the Cretan Gendarmerie

 When Prince George of Greece undertook his duties as High Commissioner, one of his fundamental objectives was to restore law and order.
 He wanted to prove to everyone that Cretans were worthy of autonomy.
 So it was decided that all residents should be disarmed and a central body of Gendarmerie should be created.
 The core of the new Cretan Gendarmerie were the small units that the powers had created.

 In January 1899 the Prince called the commanders of the four Gendarmerie units to Chania to hear their proposals on the way the Cretan Gendarmerie should be organized.
 At this meeting it was realized that the only commander who was expert and had serious proposals on the subject was the Italian representative.
 Thus, the Italian proposal was accepted and it was decided on the organization of a unit of gendarmerie similar to the Italian Carabinieri, which was considered one of the best such units in Europe.

 In the summer of 1899, Carabinieri Captain Federico Craveri was named commander and organizer of the new Cretan Gendarmerie.
 Craveri, with the help of a team of 140 Carabinieri officers and non-commissioned officers, undertook the organization of the new force, using as a core the personnel of the four forces created by the international governors.
 In the achievement of this objective he was helped by two particularly favourable factors.

-First, was the fact that many young Cretans, inspired by love for their country, hurried to enlist in this new paramilitary unit of the independent Cretan State.
+First, was that many young Cretans, inspired by love for their country, hurried to enlist in this new paramilitary unit of the independent Cretan State.
 This meant that Craveri could choose the best.
 Enlistment in the Gendarmerie, which also had military duties (the foundation of Militia having been postponed permanently due to lack of funds), was considered an honorable service to the nation.
 Georgios Vouros, for example, abandoned his studies in the Law Faculty of Athens University in order to enlist as a simple constable, and Evangelos Sarris, who had previously abandoned his studies in order to participate in the revolution of 1898, immediately enlisted in the Gendarmerie.
 Both were later to be among the first Cretans commissioned into the Gendarmerie.

 The other factor that helped Craveri to enforce law and order in the island was his excellent relationship with the government and Prince George, as well as the fact that the island's authorities had the right to deport all persons who were considered dangerous.
 This measure was initially applied by the international authorities and the constitution of 1899 and was extended for two years as a privilege of the Prince.
 None of the people deported by the admirals or the Prince had the right to return to Crete unless the Prince decided so.